ARMmbed/mbed-os-example-socket-stats/README.md

 ## Building and running

 1. Connect a USB cable between the USB port on the target and the host computer.
+1. Connect the target Ethernet port to the internet.
 1. Run this command to build the example project and program the microcontroller flash memory:

     ```bash